akeneo/pim-helpcenter/content/updates/04-2020/1-new-measurements-families.md

 ![Edition of units](../img/Settings_Measurement_Families_Edit_Unit.png)

-You now have a **full control over your measurement families**: easily add, update, or delete measurement units or measurement families that you are not using.
+You now have **full control over your measurement families**: easily add, update, or delete measurement units or measurement families that you are not using.

 ## New dedicated API endpoints